georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 - types, helpers, pipes - where to put?

 - Main ideas
-    - Component based architecture (smart and dumb (input-output) components)
+    - Component based architecture (smart and presentational components)
         - One way data flow
         - Smart components can be views or containers - they connect stores with dumb components
         - Views are smart containers that can be routed to.
 They do "URL sync"